dadkakdead/ScrapeMe/README.md

 ### How to ###
 - [Install ntScraper](https://www.google.com/search?q=chrome+install+unpacked+extension)

-### How to add my task to ntScraper? ###
+### How to add a task to ntScraper ###
-1. Come up with a short task name, like *myTask*.
+1. Create a name for the task. "myTask" is the name used for this example.

-2. Create a button to run it by pasting a piece of HTML to "/control-panel/index.html"
+2. Create a button to run the task by pasting a piece of HTML to [/control-panel/index.html]:
 ```html
 <div class="group">
 	<h3 class="groupTitle">My title</h3>